Shissors/Blast-and-muscle-pipeline/README.md

 5. [muscle.exe](https://drive5.com/muscle/downloads_v3.htm)

 ### Data
-1. A huge-ass fasta file that contains sequences that will be used for the blast search
+1. A huge fasta file that contains sequences that will be used for the blast search
 2. Your query sequence, also a fasta (the sequence can also be within a huge database).
 Note: when you are uploading your own query make sure they follow the standard naming format like this: sp|A0A075B706|TRDJ1_HUMAN T

 ### This image(just keep it)